Use Omni to discover books available through the library, whether they're ebooks or physical.

 The following pages help you learn to to navigate the Library.

-To find books in the Trent Library, search the Library Catalogue.
-There's an online tutorial available to tell you about the Library Catalogue.
+To find books in the Trent Library, search Omni.
+Use the filters to limit to

-The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.
+Library Catalogues use LCSH (subject headings) in most records, to help us identify items of interest.

 Women is used extensively throughout LC subject headings and it makes an effective keyword.
 It is generally (but not always) plural.
 Feminism and feminist are also common in subject headings.